tsawyer/dvm-project-notes/build-dfsi.md

 * The `make` command builds the project and may take a long time.
 * Finally do `make strip` and `make old_install`.
 This removes debug code and copies the project to `/opt/dvm`.

 This complete the build of DVMHost.
-Next

 ## Compile and Flash V24 Board Firmware

 These steps are from [github.com/DVMProject/dvmv24](https://github.com/DVMProject/dvmv24).
-Read that first then come back here.
+You should read it.

 If your DVM V24 board has current firmware skip down to **DVM Host Configuration**.
-If the pre-built [binary firmware](https://github.com/DVMProject/dvmv24/releases) is current skip down to **Flash Firmware**
+If the pre-built [binary firmware](https://github.com/DVMProject/dvmv24/releases) is current skip down to **Flash Firmware**.
+Chances are neither is true and you'll need to build and flash new firmware.

 ### Compile Firmware
 The ARM toolchain is needed to build the latest firmware.
 On Debian and derivatives,